William O'Connell Bradley: Gubernatorial election of 1895

-Bradley declared his candidacy early for the Republican gubernatorial nomination in 1895, and no real challenger emerged prior to the Republicans' nominating convention.
+Bradley declared his candidacy early for the Republican gubernatorial nomination in 1895, and no real challenger emerged before the Republicans' nominating convention.
 Consequently, Bradley was nominated in a relatively harmonious convention.
 The major issue of the campaign was whether the country should maintain a monetary system based on the gold standard or allow the coinage of silver at a ratio of 16 to 1, commonly called the free silver position.
 At their convention, the Republicans adopted a platform that was unequivocally in favor of the gold standard.

 Democrats were divided on the monetary issue.
 Their eventual nominee, Parker Watkins Hardin, was known to be a free silver supporter, but he pledged to abide by whatever platform the convention adopted.
 That platform was ambiguous with regard to the gold and silver question; it praised President Grover Cleveland and his treasury secretary, native Kentuckian John G. Carlisle, both gold supporters, and endorsed the national Democratic platform of 1892.
 Most believed this meant the platform favored gold, although silverites like Ollie M. James contended that the 1892 platform favored silver.
 Consequently, most Democrats left the convention not knowing where their nominee would stand on the money question.

 The campaign opened in Louisville on August 19, 1895.
 In his first address, Hardin came out squarely for free silver, ensuring the division of his party for the rest of the campaign.
 Bradley reprised much of his argument from the 1887 campaign against Buckner.
-He charged mismanagement of state government by Democrats, citing Tate's defalcation as evidence.
+He charged mismanagement of the state government by Democrats, citing Tate's defalcation as evidence.
 He also stressed Hardin's association with Tate; Hardin had been the state's attorney general when Tate absconded, and the two were known to be friends.
 He denounced free silver and again called for a high protective tariff.
 He blamed Democratic President Cleveland for the national depression.